-On January 24, 2024, the Company announced that its Board is evaluating potential strategic alternatives to maximize shareholder value.
+On January 24, 2024, the Company announced that the Board of Directors of the Company (the "Board") is evaluating potential strategic alternatives to maximize shareholder value.
 As part of the process, the Board is considering a full range of strategic alternatives, which may include one or more financings, mergers, reverse mergers, other business combinations, sales of assets, licensings or other transactions.